riodelphino/mql-compile.nvim/README.md

 - [ ] Keymapipng compile does not work
 - [ ] Check file exists before compile
 - [ ] ❗️Async compile
+- [ ] error on ... source_path is not set & :MQLCompile (as keymap) on non-mql4/5 files or empty buffer
 - [ ] Show 'Result: errors x, warnings x (...)' message
 - [ ] Fit for `https://github.com/kevinhwang91/nvim-bqf` ?
 - [ ] Add 'information' to be shown.
 On notify/quickfix?
 (Almost about '#include')